ADULT GROUPS AND CLASSES

 Contact email@example.com to join any of these virtual groups.

 Many groups listed below have suspended meeting temporarily.

 Please check with group leaders below for details.

 Adult groups and classes are how we build community at Aldersgate Church.
 Being a part of a group is the best way to help a big church feel smaller.
 Whether it’s a class, a small group, or bible study, in a group, you’ll connect with people in a similar stage of life, or with similar interests.
 Together, you’ll build community and foster spiritual growth.

 We offer small group bible studies, fellowship groups, women’s and men’s groups, prayer groups, topical classes and mission/service groups.
 United Methodist Men and United Methodist Women also provide a place to plug-in for fellowship, outreach and prayer.
 We offer nontraditional groups like ‘Pub Theology’ as well as yoga and wellness classes for everyone from pregnant moms to older adults and caregivers.

-12:30 – 2:00 p.m. in Church Library
+Wednesday at 12:30 – 2:00 p.m. in Church Library (Room 132)

 Women of all ages, who bring brown bag lunches to enjoy fellowship, service and study various books, topics and Bible chapters with the intention of broadening our understanding of the arts and literature as they relate to living a life of following Jesus’ teachings.
 Our mission statement is: Serving women and their families through the gifts of the Holy Spirit.

-Leader: Tanya Anderson (email@example.com)
+Leader: Charlotte Rexroad (firstname.lastname@example.org)